nginx-architects/agility2022-apigw-nic/modules/module7/readme.md

 Two items to notice:

-1. Since gRPC relies on HTTP2, TLS is required so you need a secret containing the cert and key to support this.
+1. You will be sending client requests using TLS so you need to create a Kubernetes secret containing the cert and key to apply to NGINX.
 2. The path that is created in the request is related to the .proto file we looked at in section 2.
-The general form is /package.service/rpc-method
+The exact format of the request  is /package.service/rpc-method.
+A prefix of `/package.` could also be used.

 Begin by creating the TLS secret in the api namespace with the following command: